Fault-Tolerant Quantum Key Distribution: Enabling Overclocked Modulation: Theoretical framework

-Based on the model of a bandwidth-limited transmitter, we propose a modified decoy-state QKD protocol that remains secure in the presence of the aforementioned imperfections and considerably reduces the required assumptions (see Box.
+Based on the model of the bandwidth-limited modulations, we propose a fault-tolerant QKD protocol that remains secure in the presence of the aforementioned imperfections and considerably reduces the required assumptions (see Box.
 1).
 For this, prior to the protocol execution, Alice accurately characterizes the quantum states of the transmitted pulses to determine the correlation range $\xi$, as well as the actual bit/basis encoding $\iota_{s_{k-\xi}^k}$ and the actual intensities $\alpha_{s_{k-\xi}^k}$ for each sequence $s_{k-\xi}^k$.
 This enables Alice and Bob to post-process their raw keys in a fine-grained manner.
 That is, they not only classify the measurement statistics based on the single-round setting choices $s_k$, but also take into account Alice's $\xi$ previous setting choices $s_{k-\xi}^{k-1}$.

+Specifically, pulse correlations are incorporated into the model through a series of constraints that restrict the deviations between the actual intensity and state preparation from an idealized scenario with no correlations.
+These constraints are validated by Alice during the transmitter characterization step prior to the protocol execution, and serve as inputs for the security proof.
+We refer the reader to the Supplementary Information for further details.